jjrohrer/laravel-livewire-tables/README.md

 [![StyleCI](https://styleci.io/repos/250246992/shield?style=plastic)](https://github.styleci.io/repos/250246992)
 [![Total Downloads](https://img.shields.io/packagist/dt/eleganttechnologies/laravel-livewire-tables.svg?style=flat-square)](https://packagist.org/packages/eleganttechnologies/laravel-livewire-tables)

-**This package is still in development and does not have a test suite.**
+**This package is still in development - Do not use this - this is my test copy to get livewire tables working in my app.**

 A dynamic Laravel Livewire component for data tables.